Sabrina2701/kpk_project/README.md

 - **Shared KPK/KRK vocabulary.** `tokenizer.py`: built from pure move
-  geometry, 1859 tokens (including bishop/knight geometry, needed only for promotions), identical by construction across the two domains — a precondition for weight merging in M6.
+  geometry, 1859 tokens (including bishop/knight geometry, needed only for promotions), identical by construction across the two domains, a precondition for weight merging in M6.
 - **"Non-Markovian."** `tokenizer.py`, docstring: the model's input is the move sequence, not the FEN at every ply — M2 tests state reconstruction,